Hasselback Butternut Squash with Maple Pecan Drizzle

 - Preheat oven to 425°F/220°C.

-- Rub Thrive Algae Oil all over the butternut squash.
-Use more Thrive Algae Oil if needed depending on the size of your butternut squash.
+- Rub oil all over both sides of the butternut squash, including the side facing down.
+Use more oil if needed depending on the size of your butternut squash.
 Season with sea salt and black pepper.

 - Roast your squash halves for 15 minutes.

-- Add the chopped pecans into the last of the reserve maple drizzle, then pour it all over the top.
+- Remove from oven, add the chopped pecans into the last of the reserve maple drizzle, then pour it all over the top of the squash.
 Bake for 5 more minutes.

 - Remove, allow to cool slightly and enjoy!